mqanneh/facebook-comments-block/README.txt

 * This module allows users to comment using Facebook's commenting box with as little configuration as possible.
 It adds a new block "Facebook Comments" which acts as a Facebook commenting widget.
-What makes this module different from the ones that already exist on Drupal, is:
-  - Unlike other modules, Facebook Comments Block uses real path URL instead of path aliases or clean URLs, this is specially important because this would preserve existing comments on a page even after the page's URL is changed.
-  - Simple configuration process, the entire process takes minutes to install and configure.
+It has a simple configuration process, the entire process takes minutes to install and configure.

 * For a full description of the module, visit the project page: https://www.drupal.org/project/facebook_comments_block